yodrew/yodrew.github.io/_pages/psychology.md

 Our amnesia begins with what is called infant or childhood amnesia.
 Who remembers his birth or first years?
 Who would want to?
 "Scientists" generally believe that memory does not reach back that far.
 But indigenous people and less traumatized civilized people demonstrate something else.
 They casually recount details of leaving the womb, meeting their parents outside, and encountering the world around them for the first time.

 By the same token, denial is not moral failure.
-It is unconscious biological success.
+It is psychobiological success.
 Devastating trauma usually befalls civilized infants.
 Damage, deprivation, and pain overload the fragile structure of their psyches.
-Denial locks basic functions into routines and restricts higher, creative ones.
+Denial locks basic functions into odd routines and restricts higher, creative ones.
 This prevents trauma from shattering psychic integrity.
 It also turns people into robots.

 If trauma is too great, it overwhelms the psyche's defense mechanisms.
 The psychic system fails and death results, as with SIDS---Sudden Infant Death Syndrome.
 Or one escapes with autism or blindness, for example.
 It beats dying.
-Denial persists until the psyche heals enough to bear witness to the horror of what was denied.
+Denial persists until the psyche heals enough to bear witness to the horror of the event it denied.

 Meanwhile, we suffer from three other epidemics: stupidity, callousness, clumsiness.
 Psychic damage causes decreases in thinking, feeling, and moving intelligence.
 The normal joy, brightness, and grace of most children give way before they have a chance to establish themselves.
 We look aghast at the pitiful results, in ourselves and in others.